hughperkins/coriander/test/cmake/README.md

-# Testing cmake usage of Coriander
+# Cmake usage of Coriander

-eg, this tests, you make your own project, and want to use Coriander in it.
-How to do that?
-This test shows how :-)
+## Example

+This folder contains an example of a `cmake` project, containing various `cocl_add_executable` and `cocl_add_libraries` targets.

+To build/run/test:
+- install coriander
-To build/run/test, first install coriander, then, from this folder, do:
+- from this folder, run:

 ```
 mkdir build